allamiro/stig-manager/README.md

 To deploy STIG Manager with TLS using NGINX as a reverse proxy, you will need to follow these essential steps based on the information you provided:

+1. Generate your CSR requests and get them signed by your Certificate Authority

+2. Create you configuration file at ``` /etc/nginx/conf.d/site-domain.conf ``` as follows:

 ```
 server {